mallen6/deep_sea_sponge_microbiomes/Phylogenetic_heat_trees/README.txt

 #
 #     metacoder_27sponges.R
 #
-# used to generate phylogenetic heat trees for each sponge microbiome.
+# used to generate taxonomic heat trees for each sponge microbiome.